DECLASSIFIED // INTELLIGENCE BRIEFING // FOR EDUCATIONAL PURPOSES ONLY

 Substrate Foundation

-- Ecosystem tooling from Polkadot's developer base
+- Ecosystem tooling.
+It taps Polkadot's existing developer base.

 Tokenomics